TeralGoe/ark_shorter/README.md

     ```
     [
       {
         "error": "Oh no!
-URL format is invalid.",
+URL format is invalid"
       }
     ]
     ```